wpygun/wpygun/README.md

 ## Projects

 - **[cloud-dashboard-project](https://github.com/wpygun/cloud-dashboard-project)** — A web dashboard visualizing cloud infrastructure stats and live currency exchange rates.
 Built with Flask, SQLite, and Plotly.
 Deployed on Render.
+- **[expense-tracker](https://github.com/wpygun/expense-tracker)** — A small Telegram bot for keeping track of personal income and expenses, made using Python, SQLite, Asyncio and Aiogram.
 - **[ai-text-detector](https://github.com/wpygun/ai-text-detector)** *(in progress)* — My thesis project: a Chrome extension for detecting AI-generated text on social media, using RoBERTa and Flask.

 ## Skills